What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 Legal risks

-Apart from the employee-related risks that can easily drown the company, there is also a large group of legal risks associated with the leave management and lack of hr leave management software and clock in/out tool.
+Apart from the employee-related risks that can easily drown the company, there is also a large group of legal risks associated with the leave management and lack of HR leave management software and clock in/out tool.
 HR professionals play a critical role in managing leave policies and ensuring compliance with legal regulations.
 Countries and US states vary regarding the leave system and employee rights, so staying compliant requires a good dose of knowledge.
-Also, the company needs to stay up-to-date with the changing legal environment.
+Moreover, the company needs to stay up-to-date with the changing legal environment.

 Challenges of Building a Leave Management System

 Building a leave management system can be a complex and challenging task for organizations.
 One of the main challenges is ensuring that the system is fair, transparent, and easy to understand.
-This requires a deep understanding of leave policies and procedures, as well as the needs and expectations of employees.
+This requires a in-depth understanding of leave policies and procedures, as well as the needs and expectations of employees.

 Another challenge is ensuring that the system is compliant with labor laws and regulations.
 This requires a thorough understanding of relevant laws and regulations, as well as the ability to adapt to changing requirements.